nodejs/website-redesign/documentation/0000-Using-Node.js-with-frontend-frameworks.md

-- **Start Date:** (fill me in with today's date, YYYY-MM-DD)
+- **Start Date:** December 15, 2018
 - **PR:** (leave this empty)
 - **Issue:** [#0000](link-to-issue) (remove if no associated issue)
 - **Keywords:** (4-8 keywords for page meta data)
 - **Summary:** (~60 character explanation of the article content for page meta data)

 # Using Node.js with frontend frameworks

-> In this module we will be showing how to use node.js with React.js on a Linux environment using terminal.
+> This module is about using React, a frontend framework with Node.js on a Linux environment using terminal.

 ## Node.js + React.js

->for this section of the documentation, we will be creating a simple Hello-World app.
-For this tutorial we will be using the terminal.
+> We will be creating a simple Hello-World app using React because what better way to learn than by doing?

 ### Requirements:
   - Node.js
   - React.js
+  - NPM (package manager)

 #### Node.js:
-We will be using this as a server for our client
+Be sure to have Node.js before starting.
+You can visit https://nodejs.org/en/download/ if you need instructions on downloading Node.

 #### React.js
-This is the framework we will be using to create our user interface.
-You may refer to the React.js website for the complete documentation and tutorial.
+We will use this framework to create our user interface.
+We highly encourage visiting https://reactjs.org/ for the complete and official documentation and tutorial.

 ## Step 1:
-> We will need to setup out React.js application.
+> To start, We will need to setup our React.js application.
 The easiest way to this is by using the create-react-app command which bundles all the tools you may need for development.
 Alternatively, you can start building the application by installing the required tools and packages individually.
 You may want to read the official React.js documentation for this process but for this tutorial, we will be utilizing the create-react-app command.

-> assuming you have already learned about NPM on the previous section of the documentation, We will continue with using NPM to install CRA(create-react-app).
+> We will continue by using NPM to install CRA(create-react-app).

 > >npm install create-react-app -g